Kisa-Zehra/Scraping-Data-ZipCodes/README.md

 # Scraping-Data-ZipCodes
-Scarping Data from CarGuru url for all zipcodes
+Scarping Data from a url for all zipcodes